- 4 to 5 large Golden Delicious apples, peeled and sliced (about 2 pounds)

 - 1 pouch (3 ounces) liquid fruit pectin

 - 1/4 teaspoon ground mace, optional

-- In a Dutch oven, combine apples and water.
-Cover and cook slowly until tender.
-Measure 4-1/2 cups apples; return to the pan.
-(Save remaining apple mixture for another use or discard.)
+- In a large kettle, combine apples and water.
+Cover and cook slowly just until tender.
+Measure 4-1/2 cups apples; return to the kettle.
+(Discard the rest or save for another recipe).

-- Stir in sugar and butter.
-Bring to a full rolling boil over high heat, stirring constantly.
-Stir in pectin.
-Continue to boil 1 minute, stirring constantly.
+- Add sugar and butter to kettle; bring to a full rolling boil, stirring constantly.
+Stir in pectin; return to a full rolling boil.
+Boil 1 minute, stirring constantly.

 "After reading ALL the reviews, I made the recipe ALMOST exactly as stated.
 I weighed out exactly 2 pounds of peeled, sliced apples (Rome is what I had), added the 1 cup water and cooked until very tender.
 When I measured, it was exactly 4 1/2 cups!
 There were NO apples or any water left.
 Added the 5 cups of sugar and 1/2 tsp. butter, boiled and added a 1.75 oz. box of Sure-Jell pectin with the spices.
 Continued with the water bath and got exactly 7 half pints!
 I agree that it's a bit sweet, for my taste, but other than my not having the liquid pectin, everything in the recipe was spot on.
 And the jam set up perfectly.
 So, I'll be making this recipe again!"

 "As it was my first time making this recipe, I followed the directions.
 The jam did not set."

 "do you drain the water after apples have cooked or keep it in the pan when returning the apples to it"